18alantom/bm_exp/README.md

 ideas and implementations I wanted to test out and have been verified are:

 - Concurrent installation of _Frappe Apps_ being possible.
-- Concurrent installation of _Frappe Apps_ much lesser time than sequential installation.
+- Concurrent installation of _Frappe Apps_ taking much lesser time than sequential installation.
 - Multiplexing of output from concurrent installs.
 - Being able to cleanly stop execution if any app install fails.